Tr-affable/CP_PROBLEM/EDITORIAL/Editorial.md

 \section{Key Observations}

-Since each operation is either multiplication or addition, the more nodes we traverse in a path, the more our score can increase.
+Since each operation is either multiplication or addition, the more nodes we traverse in a path, the more our score can Increase.

 If we choose a node \( x \) with an incoming edge from \( y \), we can potentially obtain a higher score by choosing node \( y \) first.
 Therefore, we should start from nodes with no incoming edges.
 Let us call these nodes \textbf{Good} nodes.